On this page:

 An L-1 visa is required if you are the employee of an international company which is temporarily transferring you to a parent branch, affiliate, or subsidiary of the same company in the United States.
 The international company may be either a U.S. or foreign organization.
 To qualify for an L-1 visa, you must be at the managerial or executive level, or have specialized knowledge and be destined to a position within the U.S. company at either of these levels, although not necessarily in the same position as held previously.
 In addition, you must have been employed outside the United States with the international company continuously for one year within the three years preceding your application for admission into the United States.
 You may only apply for an L-1 visa after your U.S. company or affiliate has received an approved petition from USCIS, either on a "blanket" or individual basis.

 Companies seeking the classification of multiple applicants as intra-company transferees may file a blanket petition with USCIS.
 The blanket petition (Form I-129S) provision is meant to serve only relatively large, established companies having multi-layered structures and numerous related business entities.
 The blanket petition provision is available only to managers, executives, and specialized knowledge.
-Note: Form I-129S has been revised.
-Date of the revised version has been specified as 06/12/13 on the lower right of the form.
-After September 9, 2013, old versions dated 04/01/12 and 11/3/10 cannot be accepted for blanket L visa applications.
+Note: Form I-129S, Nonimmigrant Petition Based on Blanket L Petition, has been revised.
+The new form was released on 06/02/16.
+The date is specified on the bottom left of the form.
+Starting August 29, 2016, we will only accept the new 06/02/16 form when applying for a blanket L visa.
+Until then, you may use the old versions dated 06/12/13 or the new form.
+You may download the new form from the USCIS website.

 If you are the principal holder of a valid L visa, your spouse or unmarried children (under age 21) may receive this derivative visa.
 Due to a recent change in the law, your spouse may seek employment authorization.
 Your spouse must enter the United States on his/her own L-2 visa and then submit a completed Form I-765 (obtainable from USCIS), along with an application fee.
 Your children are not authorized to work in the United States.